sergio11/sergio11/README.md

 📦 Key Features:

-* **💡 Innovative Approach:** We present a visionary approach for efficiently managing and indexing content from a multitude of files, fostering advanced search functionalities and elevating content organization to new heights.
+* **💡 Innovative Approach:** I present a visionary approach for efficiently managing and indexing content from a multitude of files, fostering advanced search functionalities and elevating content organization to new heights.
 * **🛠️ The Power of Integration:** This project serves as a testament to Apache NiFi's immense capabilities, showcasing its seamless integration with other cutting-edge technologies such as MongoDB, Apache Kafka, HDFS, and more.
 It's a testament to the platform's adaptability and versatility in creating robust data solutions.

 Explore the full potential of document search and data management by visiting the repository <a target="_blank" href="https://github.com/sergio11/document_search_engine_architecture"> here</a>. 🌐🔍